Hambach Forest

 Hambach Forest (Hambacher Wald, Hambacher Forst ([ˈhambaxɐ ˈfɔʁst]), Bürgewald, Die Bürge) is an ancient forest located near Buir (Kerpen)|Buir in North Rhine-Westphalia, western Germany, between Cologne and Aachen.
 It was planned to be cleared as part of the Hambach surface mine by owner RWE AG.
-There were protests and occupations from 2012 against this, and in 2020 a law was passed to preserve it.
+There were protests and occupations from 2012 against this, and in 2020 a law was passed to preserve what remains of it.

 The forest

 Hambach Forest is rich in biodiversity and home to 142 species regarded as important for conservation.

 The forest has been called "the last remnant of a sylvan ecosystem that has occupied this part of the Rhine River plain between Aachen and Cologne since the end of the last ice age".
 Only ten percent of Hambach Forest still remains, and the remaining forest is severely threatened by mining for brown coal.
 Of special interest is the rare Bechstein's bat population, which is strictly protected according to annex II and annex IV of the European Habitats Directive.

 An Environmental Impact Assessment study has never been conducted.
 The Administrative Court Cologne|Administrative Court in Cologne denied the necessity of such a study in November 2017 because the permission for the mining operations was given in the 1970s, long before Environmental Impact Assessment studies became mandatory.